Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

-Frecciabianca, Eurocity, Intercity and Intercity classes from Kempten (Allgäu) Hbf to Genova Piazza Principe
+What Italo, Eurocity, Intercity and Trenitalia Eurocity classes are there from Kempten (Allgäu) Hbf to Genova Piazza Principe?

-Compare the different travel classes offered by Frecciabianca, Eurocity, Intercity and Intercity when travelling from Kempten (Allgäu) Hbf to Genova Piazza Principe.
+Compare the different travel classes offered by Italo, Eurocity, Intercity and Trenitalia Eurocity when travelling from Kempten (Allgäu) Hbf to Genova Piazza Principe.

-Onboard services on Frecciabianca, Eurocity, Intercity and Intercity
+What are the onboard services on Italo, Eurocity, Intercity and Trenitalia Eurocity?

 Discover more about the onboard services offered on trains from Kempten (Allgäu) Hbf to Genova Piazza Principe.